2024 Conference: Program

 “Subjectivity and the Archive: Textuality in Lady Mary Wroth’s Urania,” Yuhyeoi Kim, University of Tulsa

-“Figures Under the Pressure of Paper: Visconti’s Folded Book Illustrations as a Precedent for Cubism, Theorized Through Picasso’s Les Demoiselles d’Avignon,” Karen L. Schiff, Museum of Fine Arts, Houston/Harvard University
+“Bodies and Gender Under (Bibliographic) Pressure: Folded Book Illustrations and Picasso’s Les Demoiselles d’Avignon,” Karen L. Schiff, Museum of Fine Arts, Houston

 “Weaving Selfhood: Thread and Textile Imagery in Woolf’s The Waves,” Stasha Cole, University of Tulsa